CoderEx24/initor/README.md

     This is where you would put other scripts that does other stuff.
 For example, maybe you want to clone all your amazing repos.
 You should make a script and put it there

+6. `etc/`
+    This is where you would put anything that your scripts might need.

 in `config`, there are a number of options you can set.
 These are

 1. `install_cmd`